A Multiple Hypothesis Testing Approach to Low-Complexity Subspace Unmixing: Problem Formulation

-A few remarks are in order now regarding the stated assumptions.
+A few remarks are in order now regarding the stated assumptions and signal generation model.
 First, the assumption of pairwise disjointness of the subspaces is much weaker than the assumption of linear independence of the subspaces, which is typically invoked in the literature on subspace-based information processing \cite{Scharf.Friedlander.ITSP1994,Manolakis.etal.ITGRS2001}.\footnote{The other commonly invoked assumption of orthogonal subspaces is of course impossible in the $\Dh/\ds \ll \Ns$ setting.} In particular, while pairwise disjointness implies pairwise linear independence, it does not preclude the possibility of an element in one subspace being representable through a linear combination of elements in two or more subspaces.
-Second, while the generative model makes use of the mixing bases, these mixing bases might not be known to the unmixing algorithms in some applications; we will briefly discuss this further in the sequel.
-Third, the rather mild assumption on the randomness of the activity pattern can be interpreted as the lack of a priori information concerning the activity pattern of subspaces.
-Finally, those familiar with detection under the classical linear model \cite[Sec.~7.7]{Kay.Book1998} will recognize the assumption $x = \sum_{j=1}^\ns \Phi_{i_j} \theta_j$ as a simple generalization of that setup for the problem of subspace unmixing.
+Second, the rather mild assumption on the randomness of the activity pattern can be interpreted as the lack of a priori information concerning the activity pattern of subspaces.
+Third, unlike works such as \cite{Bach.JMLR2008,Nardi.Rinaldo.EJS2008,Stojnic.etal.ITSP2009,Huang.Zhang.AS2010} in the literature on group model selection and block-sparse compressed sensing, the random directions model does not assume that the collection of subspaces $\cX_\Ns$ are drawn randomly from $\fG(\ds, \Dh)$.
+Rather, $\cX_\Ns$ can be any arbitrary (random or deterministic) collection of subspaces and the model makes a significantly weaker assumption that the contributions of active subspaces to the observation $y$ point in random directions that are independent of the indices of active subspaces.
+It is worth noting here that the random directions model is one of the key reasons our analysis will be able to break the square-root bottleneck for arbitrary collections of subspaces that satisfy certain geometric properties (cf.~Sec.~\ref{ssec:FMB_SQRT} and Sec.~\ref{sec:geometry}).
+And while the motivation for this model comes from the existing literature on compressed sensing and model selection \cite{Tropp.ACHA2008,Tropp.CRASSI2008,Candes.Plan.AS2009,Bajwa.etal.ITIT2015}, the algorithmic and analytical approaches used in here as well as the nature of the final results are fundamentally different from earlier works.
+In particular, while our work allows $\lambda_{\mathfrak{B}^n}$ to be any arbitrary product probability measure, prior works such as \cite{Tropp.ACHA2008,Tropp.CRASSI2008,Candes.Plan.AS2009,Bajwa.etal.ITIT2015} provide results for a significantly restrictive class of product probability measures.